 If you are forced to switch to your backup dive light this might be time to abort the dive.
 This may be over cautious but with scuba diving it’s always better to be a safe scuba diver than a sorry scuba diver.

 If your dive torch requires the batteries to be remove for charging make sure the seal is clean and lubricate with non-corrosive silicone grease.

 This happened to me when I finished the night dive with a torch filled with sea water.
 As you can imagine this destroyed my dive torch!

 4. Add a diver safety strobe light to your night diving scuba equipment

-5. Be careful of the coral reef
+5. Be careful of the coral reef on a night dive

 6. Stay in sight of your dive buddy

 As with normal safe diving practice stay in sight of your dive buddy.

 There’s no need to stay on top of each other as you’ll be surprised at how easy it is to see your dive buddy underwater in the dark.